benmvp/zero-to-react-minishop/src/01-jsx/README.md

 ### 2. Create a component

-Extract the JSX markup for the Giphy search result into a `Result` component and pass the variables as props to `<Result />`.
+Extract the JSX markup for the Giphy search result card into a `Result` component and pass the variables as props to `<Result />`.

 ## 🧠 Elaboration & Feedback